-Deliverable: Study presented to governing bodies for action in the first quarter of FY20.
+Deliverable: Study presented to governing bodies for action by December 2021.

 4 Development Services Center

 The Development Services Center (DSC) provides a one-stop-shop for development services, including application intake, in-person customer service, and quick turn-around for minor building projects and planning approvals.
 The mission of the DSC is to improve the coordination, predictability, timeliness, and quality of customer service delivery and the development review process.
 The DSC is staffed by employees from City-County Planning, City-County Inspections, and Public Works Departments.
 The DSC staff coordinates with over 20 City and County Departments to administer over 70 different permits and/or review types.